-Buying running shoes recommends spending time buying the right pair rather than a lot more consulting your chiropractor, podiatrist and orthopaedic surgeon for sore feet.
+Buying running shoes recommends spending time purchasing the right pair rather than a lot more consulting your chiropractor, podiatrist and orthopaedic surgeon for sore feet.

 To walk or run, you need a decent pair of shoes; ones that fit nicely